 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are typically more costly than phone calls made outside of jail.
+Jail phone calls are typically more expensive than phone calls made outside of jail.
 Phone calls are restricted on how often you can use the phone, but you should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are under any sort of disciplinary procedure, an inmate’s phone privileges might get reduced or totally denied.

 The Moore County Detention Center phone number is: 910-947-2980